sfc-gh-snotebaert/snowflake-cortex-document-assistant/README.md

-# Snowflake AI Contract Intelligence
+# Snowflake Cortex AI Contract Intelligence

 This Repository provides a document processing interface for contracts and legal documents